 “Could you imagine life without hope?”
-This probably isn’t the first thing that you think of when you think of Easter— images of a make-believe bunny and uneaten pastel-colored hard-boiled eggs might come to mind instead.
+This probably isn’t the first thing that you think of when you think of Easter — images of a make-believe bunny and uneaten pastel-colored hard-boiled eggs might come to mind instead.

 Passover Is a Celebration of Freedom from Tyranny

-This is the message of Easter in a nutshell: there is hope that transcends and delivers us from the darkest circumstances.
-The message of Easter is rooted in the ancient Hebrew holiday Passover.
+This is the message of Easter in a nutshell: There is hope that transcends and delivers us from the darkest circumstances.
+The message of Easter is rooted in the ancient Hebrew holiday of Passover.
 In order to properly understand the hope of Easter, you have to understand the deliverance of Passover.

 Passover is a story of freedom, the hope of deliverance from even the darkest moments in history.

 This is why Passover is a story of freedom, the hope of deliverance from even the darkest moments in history.
 According to the Exodus story, God (in Hebrew, Yahweh), brought up the leader Moses to lead the Israelites out of slavery under the Egyptians into the “Promised Land” where the Israelites would form their own nation.
 Nine times, God commanded Moses to tell Pharaoh the famous lines “Let my people go,” and each time, Pharaoh said no. God would respond to Pharaoh by sending a “plague” to punish Pharaoh’s disobedience.
-However, the story of Passover emerges during the tenth and final plague—when God warns Pharaoh that the eldest son of every family in Egypt would be slaughtered if he did not let the Israelites go.
+However, the story of Passover emerges during the tenth and final plague — when God warns Pharaoh that the eldest son of every family in Egypt would be slaughtered if he did not let the Israelites go.